SteelSocket/texc/docs/info.md

 # Text Expansion System

+## Identifiers

+Identifiers are used to delete, modifiy or list text-expansions.

+### match
+- It is the contents of the `text` section
+- There can be multiple matches.
+The first match loaded will be expanded.
+- Example, to delete a text-expansion do: `texc remove {text}`

+### id
+- It is a unique positive integer assigned to text-expansions
+- Example, to delete a text-expansion do: `text remove --id {id}`

+### group
+- All text-expansions are categorized into groups (The default is `all`)
+- We can add a text-expansion to a group by doing: `texc add {text} {expand} --group {group}`
+- The specified text-expansion will be saved in matches/{group}.csv
+- Example, to disable all text-expansion of a specific group do: `text config --enable false --group {group}`

 ## Enable

 A text-expansion is only active if the enable attribute is set to true.
 Can be set using `config` sub command.